theworldaccordingtosound/theworldaccordingtosound.github.io/pages/outside-in-works.md

 <div>“Energy Field” -- Jana Winderen (excerpt)</div>

 <br>
-<p>This is a list of all the pieces of audio, in order, that appeared in the World According to Sound show “Time,” streamed on 12/17/20.</p>
+<p><b>This is a list of all the pieces of audio, in order, that appeared in the World According to Sound show “Time,” streamed on 12/17/20.</b></p>

 <div>“Starting the Show: Two Perspectives in Sound” -- The World According to Sound</div>
 <div>“ASLSP” (2012 Chord) -- John Cage</div>